QCD Wehrl and entanglement entropies in a gluon spectator model at small-$x$: Introduction

 Currently, a significant number of studies have focused on the relevance of quantum--information concepts applied to physical observables of interest in high--energy physics.
 In particular, quantum entanglement has emerged as a central principle in the entropic characterization of partonic systems.
 In this context, the Kharzeev--Levin (KL) model~\cite{kharzeev2017deep} plays a fundamental role by establishing, through a simple relation, $S_{EE} = \ln N$, a connection between the entanglement entropy $S_{EE}$ and the effective number of partonic degrees of freedom $N$, which can be inferred from parton distribution functions (PDFs).
 This model successfully describes the hadronic entropy extracted from multiplicity distributions~\cite{tu2020einstein,kharzeev2021deep,hentschinski2022evidence,hentschinski2022maximally,kutak2024entanglement,hentschinski2024qcd,hentschinski2025entanglement} and provides relevant predictions for future experiments at the Electron--Ion Collider (EIC)~\cite{Ramos,Accardi:2012qut,AbdulKhalek:2021gbh}.
 Such agreement is particularly striking given that PDFs encode information about the initial partonic state, whereas hadronic multiplicity is a final--state observable after hadronization.

-Moreover, it is worth highlighting the entropic definition introduced by Alfred Wehrl~\cite{wehrl1979relation}, which provides a semiclassical construction in phase space based on a minimal coarse--graining compatible with the uncertainty principle.
+Moreover, it is worth highlighting the entropic definition introduced by Alfred Wehrl~\cite{wehrl1979relation}, which provides a semiclassical construction in phase--space based on a minimal coarse--graining compatible with the uncertainty principle.
 This entropic notion aims at quantifying the minimal amount of information that is unavoidably lost when a quantum system is described through effective phase--space distributions.
-In this context, the Wehrl entropy is defined in terms of the Husimi distribution \cite{Husimi1940}, which corresponds to a smoothed and positive-definite version of the Wigner distribution \cite{Wigner32,wignerji} and explicitly incorporates the quantum limitation on phase--space resolution.
+In this context, the Wehrl entropy is defined in terms of the Husimi distribution \cite{Husimi1940}, which for the well defined entropy corresponds to a smoothed and positive--definite version of the Wigner distribution \cite{Wigner32,wignerji} and explicitly incorporates the quantum limitation on phase--space resolution.

-In the small--$x$ regime of quantum chromodynamics (QCD), gluon Wigner and Husimi distributions can be formulated in the natural phase space spanned by the Bjorken variable \(x\), the impact parameter $\mathbf{b}_{\perp}$, and the transverse momentum $\mathbf{k}_{\perp}$~\cite{hagiwara2018classical}.
+In the small--$x$ regime of quantum chromodynamics (QCD), gluon Wigner and Husimi distributions can be formulated in the natural phase--space spanned by the Bjorken variable \(x\), the impact parameter $\mathbf{b}_{\perp}$, and the transverse momentum $\mathbf{k}_{\perp}$~\cite{hagiwara2018classical}.
 In this limit, the gluon Wigner distribution is approximately related to the dipole $S$--matrix, whose evolution is governed by the Balitsky--Kovchegov (BK) equation, allowing saturation effects to be incorporated in a controlled manner~\cite{PhysRevD.94.094036}.
 However, in the major cases, the Wigner distribution is not positive definite and exhibits sensitivity to infrared and confinement effects.
-The Husimi distribution, obtained via a minimal Gaussian smearing in $\mathbf{b}_{\perp}$ and $\mathbf{k}_{\perp}$ \cite{hagiwara2015use}, circumvents these issues, yielding a positive and well--defined phase--space distribution.
+The Husimi distribution, obtained via an appropriate minimal Gaussian smearing in $\mathbf{b}_{\perp}$ and $\mathbf{k}_{\perp}$ \cite{hagiwara2015use, hatta2016husimi}, circumvents these issues, yielding a positive and well--defined phase--space distribution.
 This construction is particularly natural in the context of the Color Glass Condensate (CGC)~\cite{gelis2010color}, whose formulation is inherently based on coherent gluon states.
-Such phase--space distributions remain relatively scarce in the literature and are closely connected to hadronic tomography programs~\cite{hagiwara2015use}, potentially providing access to additional observables, such as angular correlations and the orbital angular momentum of partons.
+Such phase--space distributions remain relatively scarce in the literature and are closely connected to hadronic tomography programs~\cite{hagiwara2015use, hatta2016husimi}, potentially providing access to additional observables, such as angular correlations and the orbital angular momentum of partons.